 While we have not experienced any material financial impact from Brexit on sales within the UK to date, we cannot predict its future implications.
 The withdrawal of the UK from the EU and full implementation of a new trade agreement could result in changes that impact our business.
 For example, the UK Medicines and Healthcare Products Regulatory Agency ("MHRA") established new UK regulations for medical devices whereby the UK will continue to accept the CE mark through June 30, 2023 and thereafter, the UK will require its own product registration and UK Conformity Assessed ("UKCA") mark to be placed on medical devices sold in the UK market, including our products.
 We have registered our products with the UK MHRA authority.
-Any impact from Brexit on our business and operations over the long term will depend, in part, on the outcome of tariff, tax treaties, trade, regulatory and other negotiations the UK conducts as well as its enactment, interpretation and enforcement of new laws and regulations, such as the UK Data Protection Act and UK GDPR, which substantially implements the GDPR in the UK.
+Any impact from Brexit on our business and operations over the long term will depend, in part, on the outcome of tariff, tax treaties, trade, regulatory and other negotiations the UK conducts as well as its enactment, interpretation and enforcement of new laws and regulations, such as the UK Data Protection Act and UK GDPR, which substantially implements the GDPR in the UK, and other UK data protection laws or regulations that may develop in the medium to longer term, affecting matters such as data transfers to and from the UK.
 We continue to monitor and review the impact of any resulting changes to EU or UK law that could affect our operations.